 Some aphids are specific to certain crops, such as potato, cabbage, or beans.
 Aphids will also infect houseplants if they get indoors.

-Aphids feed on plants by sucking out the juices.
+Aphids feed on plants by sucking out the juices (sap).
 Depending on the variety of aphid (there are thousands!), they may feed on leaves or stems, flowers or fruit, and even the roots of plants.

-Aphids tend to prefer tender plants, going after younger, softer growth as opposed to older, harder, woody stems.
-They tend to congregate on the bottom side of leaves, and usually lay their eggs there.
+Aphids seem to prefer tender plants, and they usually feed on younger, softer growth as opposed to older, harder, woody stems.
+They tend to congregate on the bottom side of leaves, and they usually lay their eggs there.

 Why Are Aphids Harmful?

 First of all, the appearance of aphids is deceiving.
-It is tempting to believe that they cannot cause much damage, since they are so small.
+It is tempting to believe that such small creatures cannot cause much damage.

-If you go near a plant infected with aphids that are guarded by ants, the ants may attack you by crawling up and biting your neck – I have been there, and it is not much fun.
+If you go near a plant infected with aphids, the ants guarding them may attack you.
+Often, they will crawl up and bite your neck (I have been there, and it is not much fun!)

 For more information, check out my article on getting rid of ants in your garden.